-- Business model transformation requires clarity on the central reason for transformation.
+- Business model transformation requires clarity on the central reason for the transformation.

 - Reasons can range from SKU-based financing to value chain reengineering.